pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 The problem though is unlike financial debt – where creditors are responsible for determining if the debtor is able to take on more financial debt – who is responsible for making sure an organization can handle more technical debt?
 When organizations start thinking of this in terms of "debt" they quickly realize that there don't seem to be any consequences of the debt.
-I can just hear them saying: *"Oh we took a shortcut on project XYZ, and it caused no issues but saved us months of work?
+I can hear them saying: *"Oh we took a shortcut on project XYZ, and it caused no issues but saved us months of work?
 Well we are going to do that again!"*.
-Of course this may just be because the project hasn't been enabled in production long enough (or at all 😱) and given more time it will cause issues.
+This may be because the project hasn't been enabled in production long enough (or at all 😱) and given more time it will cause issues.

 Steve Freeman (whose work I first encountered in the wonderful book [Growing Object-Oriented Software, Guided by Tests](https://github.com/sf105/goos-code)) describes technical debt as an ["Unhedged Call Option"](https://higherorderlogic.com/programming/2023/10/06/bad-code-isnt-technical-debt-its-an-unhedged-call-option.html):